cliffordx/legalbai/pages/ROC_Annotated_Rule_42.md

 title:: ROC_Annotated/Rule 42

-{{embed ((62c2d9f3-2c2e-4bdb-a3d1-0c191ba523ca))}}

-- alt-title:: RULE 42 - Petition for Review from the Regional Trial Courts to the Court of Appeals type:: codal law-subject:: remedial tag:: #codal/roc/civpro
+alt-title:: RULE 42 - Petition for Review from the Regional Trial Courts to the Court of Appeals type:: codal law-subject:: remedial tag:: #codal/roc/civpro